sgago/algomon/readme.md

 ```

 ### O(KlogN)
 Typically, when you need to do a log(N) process K times.
+Examples:
 - Heap push/pop K times, like merging N sorted lists
 - Binary search K times

 ### O(N)
 Linear time.
-Typically, looping thru a data struct a constant number of times.
+Typically, looping through a data struct a constant number of times.
+Examples:
 - Traversing an entire array or linked list.
 - Two pointer solutions
 - Tree or graph traversal due to visiting all the nodes or vertices